 My Work is My Heartbeat: CNA from The Hearth at Drexel Finds Her Passion in Caring for Others

 For Certified Nursing Assistant (CNA) at The Hearth at Drexel, Karlene Josephs, caring for others is not just her job, it’s what motivates and inspires her each and every day.
-“I have been a CNA at The Hearth for two years now.
+“I have been a CNA at The Hearth for almost three years now.
 Caring for the residents who live here is my pleasure,” she says.

 Karlene is originally from Jamaica.
 Before moving to America she worked as an office attendant, and later became a nanny to pursue her passion in caring for others.
 “I’ve always wanted to take care of people.
 It’s what I do best, and that’s what I wanted for my career,” she reflects.
 Upon moving to the states, Karlene began working at a home health agency as a nursing aide.
 She later began pursuing her certification as a nursing assistant.

 One morning as Karlene was waiting for her bus to work, an employee from The Hearth asked if she was a CNA.
 “At that time I was in the middle of getting my certification,” Karlene explains.
 After the Hearth employee told Karlene that this community was a wonderful place to work, Karlene decided she’d like to work there too.
 “I got my certification as a CNA in 2018 and I have been working at The Hearth ever since,” she says.